 The Board has not developed written position descriptions for the Chair, the CEO, the Lead Director, or the Chair of each Board committee.
-The Audit Committee and the Compensation Committee each have a written charter or a role description which governs the conduct of such Committee as well as that of the Chair of each Committee.
-The CEO's role and responsibilities are assessed annually by the Board.
+The Audit Committee and the Compensation Committee each have a written charter or a role description which governs the conduct of such Committee as well as that of the Chair of each such Committee.